Slow Cooker Sausage Stew – Easy Venison Sausage Stew

 - Boil the kettle and make up stock using the stock cubes and about 500ml of water and add to the slow cooker with the red wine.

-- Add the passata and stir in the celery leaves and rosemary.
+- Stir in the celery leaves and rosemary.

 - Leave on a medium heat for 5-6 hours.
 Giving it a stir when you can and topping up with a bit of water if it needs it.

-- Enjoy with a glass of red wine.
+- Top with a little sprig of rosemary and best served with a glass of red wine.

 Please note that the nutrition information provided above is approximate and meant as a guideline only.